18 payday loan alternatives

 Cons

 • Expensive.
-Interest rates can be as high as 47%.
+Interest rates from online lenders can be as high as 47%.

 • Potentially pay more interest.
-With an open term, it can be tempting to hold off on repaying your loan.
-But if you take too much time to pay off your loan, you could end up paying more interest than a payday loan.
+With an open term, it can be tempting to hold off on repaying your loan and letting the interest accumulate.
+But if you take too much time to pay off the balance, you could end up paying more interest than a payday loan.

 • Risk of borrowing more.
 You only need to apply once to borrow up to your limit whenever you want.
 With easy access to funds, it can be tempting to borrow more than you need.